danielbodnar/awesome-stars/README.md

 ## tailwindcss

+- [topeogunleye/Recipe-App-V2](https://github.com/topeogunleye/Recipe-App-V2) - Meal Finder app that pulls from TheMealDB API to allow users to search for and view recipes, or get random recipes.
+Built with React and Tailwind CSS.
+- [masudranashawon/foodverse](https://github.com/masudranashawon/foodverse) - Foodverse is a recipe web application, where a user can search for a variety of recipes and find the ingredients and quantities needed to make each recipe item.
+Also, favorite recipe items can be save
+- [Hashnode/starter-kit](https://github.com/Hashnode/starter-kit) - A blog starter kit to use Hashnode as a Headless CMS using GraphQL APIs.
 - [nexxeln/create-nex-app](https://github.com/nexxeln/create-nex-app) - create websites using my preferred stack
 - [swyxio/swyxdotio](https://github.com/swyxio/swyxdotio) - This is the repo for swyx's blog - Blog content is created in github issues, then posted on swyx.io as blog pages!
 Comment/watch to follow along my blog within GitHub
 - [stophecom/sharrr-svelte](https://github.com/stophecom/sharrr-svelte) - End-to-end encrypted file transfer.